 You must work through our SSD center and your all exams will be supervised by them or online with double time.
-You can't give one exam at SSD center and other exam online.
-I must need to follow the school policy.
+You can't take one exam at the SSD center and other exams online.
+I need to follow the school policy.
 You need to sign your special aid paper as soon as possible.
-Due to large number of incoming students, you also must work with me so that TA knows how many students need double time for exam after you have received paper from SSD center.
+Due to the large number of incoming students, you also must work with me so that the TA knows how many students need double time for exams after you have received a paper from the SSD center.